 Basic earnings (loss) per common share is computed by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
+For the year ended December 31, 2012, the calculation of the weighted average number of common shares outstanding includes 5.3 million shares of redeemable common stock issued during 2012.
 Diluted earnings (loss) per common share is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period, increased to include potential dilutive common shares that were outstanding during the period.
 The effect of outstanding stock options and warrants is reflected, when dilutive, in diluted earnings per common share by application of the treasury stock method.
-The Company has excluded all outstanding stock options and warrants from the calculation of diluted net loss per common share for the years ended December 31, 2011 and 2009 because all such securities were antidilutive.
+The Company has excluded all outstanding stock options and warrants from the calculation of diluted net loss per common share for the years ended December 31, 2012 and 2011 because all such securities were antidilutive.
 For the year ended December 31, 2010, outstanding stock options to purchase an aggregate of 127,000 common shares were included in the weighted average common shares outstanding on a diluted basis and, therefore, are not included in the table below.
 Shares used in calculating basic and diluted net loss per common share exclude these potential common shares:

-Years Ended December 31,
+Tears Ended December 31

-2011 2010 2009
+2012 2011 2010

-(in thousands)
+(ir thousands) -

-Antidilutive options to purchase common stock 5,414 4,066 3,612
+Antidilutive options to purchase common stock 6,868 5,414 4,066

-Antidilutive warrants to purchase common stock 4,559 848 1,691
+Antidilutive warrants to purchase common stock 4,388 4,559 848

-9,973 4,914 5,303
+11,256 9,973 4,914